Early Office Museum

 buttons on a control panel to select paragraphs to be included.

-Auto-Typists were still in use during the 1960s.
+Auto-Typists were still marketed in 1951 and in use during the 1960s.
 The Aerotype was similar to

 the Auto-Typist.